mickfuzz/phd4/_posts/thesis_chapters/2025-6-9-Appendices_v1.md

 ADD IN DETAIL FROM P3 -

+In later reflections parent Mark made the following comment in post-session interviews; "We used the instructions, we like to plod.".

+#### Playful Playtesting

+Referenced in Chapter 7.

+The maker types listed above were in particular played out in the playtesting process.

+Some children added additional playful elements to playtesting.
+Because these interactions were mobile between workstations is it hard to extract audio and transcribe their speech.
+However, it is possible to communicate the characteristics of this play via a description of a typical encounter and the gestures of participants.

+WATCH MORE CLOSELY AND TRANSCRIBE GESTURES

+    Play is initiated by calling across the room as an invitation to play, or as a provocation.
+When playtesting is underway it is normally undertaken with two or three participants standing around the computer rather than being seated.
+The core of those involved take turns to play the game, exclaiming frustration or triumph at completing levels or failing.
+Failure may be extremely performative with a rapid pulling way from the screen and keyboard.
+This may be followed with a battle to wrestle control of the keyboard to play the game next.
+This may involving playful pushing, and wrestling of hands and arms and vocalisations.
+While this play is happening it may attract other participants who remain on outskirts of the activity looking on able to watch what is happening on the screen and respond non-verbally with smiles or laughs.

+These changes to the form and function of playtesting by young participants is another example of expression of agency by participants that widens the scope of possibility of actions.

 ### Appendix D.4 - Drama process

 **Exploring documentation and accessing technical help within the drama frame**

 To do this in a way that encouraged other participants to join in, I created a project in the shared coding project area with a webpage that could be edited and viewed by participants.
 When in the vignette 4.1.b Mark asks "We’d like to ask the Weean some more questions (to overcome coding blockages), is that the best way to do it?", he is referring to this project webpage.
 The process of writing down a text request encourages the adoption of professional practice of asking a written question to overcome a coding problem and thus builds experience of using technical terms.
 Undertaking it in-role potentially addresses the barrier of asking for help by de-personalising the process.